 Discrepancy in Sources.

-The first problem was formulated by H. Strasburger: “irreconcilable contradiction (my italics) in the sources doesn’t allow unanimity of the sources: Suetonius writes about the senate’s decree which removed Caesar and Nepos from their offices, Dio – about senatus consultum ultimum after which Metellus voluntary (and still in office) left the city and in the Cato’s biography (by Plutarch – S. T.) Metellus also leaves Rome voluntary but Cato prevents the senate from depriving Nepos of his office” .
+The first problem was formulated by H. Strasburger: “irreconcilable contradiction (my italics) in the sources doesn’t allow unanimity of the sources: Suetonius writes about the senate’s decree which removed Caesar and Nepos from their offices, Dio – about senatus consultum ultimum after which Metellus voluntarily (and still in office) left the city and in the Cato’s biography (by Plutarch – S. T.) Metellus also leaves Rome voluntarily but Cato prevents the senate from depriving Nepos of his office” .
 One may agree with H. Strasburger that all our authors have used different sources.
 But is the contradiction indeed irreconcilable?